Telling truth to power still no easy task for Malaysia's revved up media

 “Mahathir is not known to be a democrat, so there is some scepticism,” said Gan.
 “We are going through a period of euphoria and things are still in flux.
 It will take a few months before we know.”

-See also “Najib’s downfall a bitter-sweet victory for Malaysia’s stifled satirists”
+See also “Najib’s downfall a bitter-sweet victory for Malaysia’s stifled satirists” [L3N1SS2EE]

 At the heart of the issue is that a number of Malaysia’s mainstream news outlets are either owned by parties from the former coalition government or linked to state entities.